 If you plan to do a lot of travelling in the Netherlands on a single day (either in terms of distance or using different forms of transport) then this ticket could offer good value as well as not having to buy separate tickets.

-However, it is not a good option if you just plan to remain in the Amsterdam area.
+However, it is certainly not a good option if you just plan to remain in and around the Amsterdam area.
 There is no 1st class option available.

 6. Waterland Day Ticket